-The epipolar locus of a point is the projection in the second image of a straight line emanating from the instantaneous centre of projection of the first camera.
-Hyperbolic epipolar curves are expected because, as already proved, under the linear push-broom model lines in space map into hyperbolas in the image plane.
+The epipolar locus of a point is the projection in the second image of a straight line emanating from the instantaneous center of projection of the first camera.
+Hyperbolic epipolar curves are expected because, as already proved, under the linear push-broom model lines in space map into hyperpolas in the image plane.
 Only one of the two branches of the hyperbola will be visible in the image.
 The other branch will lie behind the camera.

-The LP fundamental matrix contains all the information about relative camera parameters for completely uncalibrated linear pushbroom cameras (that is, cameras about which nothing is known) that can be derived from a set of match points.
-In the following section, we consider the information that can be extracted from F.
+Hyperbolic essential matrix contains all the information about relative camera parameters for completely uncalibrated linear pushbroom cameras (i.e., cameras about which nothing is known) that can be derived from a set of match points.
+In the following section, we consider the information that can be extracted from Q.

-5.3 Extraction of Relative Cameras from F
+5.3 Extraction of Relative Cameras from Q

-Longuet-Higgins ([2]) showed that for calibrated cameras the relative position and orientation of the two cameras may be deduced from the fundamental matrix.
-This result was extended to uncalibrated cameras in [4, 5] where it was shown that if M_1 and M'1 are one pair of cameras corresponding to a fundamental matrix F and if M_2 and M'2 are another pair corresponding to the same fundamental matrix, then there is a 4×4 matrix H such that $M_1 = M_2H$ and $M'1 = M'2H$.
+Longuet-Higgins ([?]) showed that for calibrated cameras the relative position and orientation of the two cameras may be deduced from the essential matrix.
+This result was extended to uncalibrated cameras in [?] where it was shown that if M_1 and M'1 are one pair of cameras corresponding to an essential matrix Q and if M_2 and M'2 are another pair corresponding to the same essential matrix, then there is a 4×4 matrix H such that $M_1 = M_2H$ and $M'1 = M'2H$.
 This result will be shown to hold for linear pushbroom cameras with the restriction that H must be a matrix representing an affine transformation, that is, the last row of H is (0, 0, 0, 1).

-First of all, it will be shown that M and M' may be multiplied by an arbitrary affine transformation matrix without changing the LP fundamental matrix.
-Let H be a 4×4 affine transformation matrix and let \overline{H} be the 6×6 matrix where I is the 2 × 2 identity matrix.
-If A is the matrix in (15) it may be verified with a little work that $A(M, M')\overline{H} = A(MH, M'H)$, where the assumption that the last row of H is (0, 0, 0, 1) is necessary.
+First of all, it will be shown that M and M' may be multiplied by an arbitrary affine transformation matrix without changing the hyperbolic essential matrix.
+Let H be a 4×4 affine transformation matrix and let \hat{H} be the 6×6 matrix where I is the 2 × 2 identity matrix.
+If A is the matrix in (14) it may be verified with a little work that $A(M, M')\hat{H} = A(MH, M'H)$, where the assumption that the last row of H is (0, 0, 0, 1) is necessary.
 Therefore, det $A(MH, M'H) = \det A(M, M') \det H$ and so the fundamental polynomials corresponding to pairs $\{M, M'\}$ and $\{MH, MH'\}$ differ by a constant factor and so are equivalent.

-$$\bar{H} = \left(\begin{array}{cc} H & 0\\ 0 & I \end{array}\right)$$
+$$\hat{H} = \left(\begin{array}{cc} H & 0\\ 0 & I \end{array}\right)$$